noahgrant/resourcerer/docs/model.md

 ### `static` defaults
 `object|function`

 An object or function that returns object with attribute keys and their default values.
-If set, then when the model is instantiated, any missing attributes get set to these values.
+If set, then when the model is instantiated, any missing data get set to these values.

 ### `static` measure
 `boolean|function`